RisingStack/react-easy-state/README.md

 - Renders always run before the next repaint.

-As a result a stable and fresh state and view is always achieved before the next repaint with the minimal number of required renders.
+As a result the state is always fresh and a stable and fresh view is always achieved before the next repaint with the minimal number of required renders.

 ## Examples with live demos